U.S. opens safety probe into autonomous driving system in GM's Cruise vehicles | Business

 - United States

-U.S. auto safety regulators said Friday they have opened a formal safety probe into the autonomous driving system in vehicles produced by General Motors' robotaxi unit Cruise LLC.
+U.S. auto safety regulators said on Friday they have opened a formal safety probe into the autonomous driving system in vehicles produced by General Motors Co's robotaxi unit Cruise LLC after reports of two injuries in rear-end crashes.
 The National Highway Traffic Safety Administration (NHTSA) said it has received notices of incidents in which self-driving Cruise vehicles "may engage in inappropriately hard braking or become immobilized."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)